Skip to main content

 Tracking Burn Rate Over Time

-Don't just calculate burn rate once.
-Track it monthly and watch the trend.
+Consider tracking burn rate monthly rather than calculating it once, and watch the trend.

 Create a simple spreadsheet with four columns: